GATB/MindTheGap/README.md

     * a variant file (`.othervariants.vcf`) in vcf format.
 It contains SNPs and deletion events.

     `MindTheGap fill` generates the following output files:
     * a sequence file (`.insertions.fasta`) in fasta format.
 It contains the inserted sequences or contig gap-fills that were successfully assembled.
-In the case of insertion variants, the location of each insertion on the reference genome can be found in its fasta header, together with the insertion length and quality score.
-In the case of contig gap-fills, the source and target contigs with their relative orientation ("_Rc" for reversed) can be found for each gap-fill in its fasta header, together with the gap-fill length and quality score.
+In the case of insertion variants, the location of each insertion on the reference genome can be found in its fasta header.
+In the case of contig gap-fills, the fasta header contains the source and target contigs with their relative orientation ("_Rc" for reversed).
+In both cases, the fasta header includes also information about each gap-fill such as its length, quality score and median kmer abundance.
     * an insertion variant file (`.insertions.vcf`) in vcf format, in the case of insertion variant detection [not yet implemented, coming soon...].
 This file resumes insertion position information already contained in the fasta file, but in a vcf format.
 It is not self-sufficient, inserted sequences if larger than XX bp are not written in the vcf but are referred to their fasta id in the fasta file.
 	* an assembly graph file (`.gfa`) in GFA format, in the case of contig gap-filling.
-It contains the original contig and the obtained gap-fill sequences (nodes of the graph), together with their overlapping relationships (arcs of the graph).
+It contains the original contigs and the obtained gap-fill sequences (nodes of the graph), together with their overlapping relationships (arcs of the graph).
     * a log file (`.info.txt`), a tabular file with some information about the filling process for each breakpoint/grap-fill.

     Warning: the output in vcf of insertion variants is not yet implemented, coming soon...